 If you think your P60 is wrong or contains the wrong information, you’ll need to contact Her Majesty's Revenue and Customs.

 What's the difference between a P45 and a P60?

 You’ll only get a P45 when you leave your job.
 So if you leave a job during the tax year, it’ll show your income and everything you’ve paid in tax for that part of the tax year.
-Whereas a P60 gives an overview of the whole tax year.
+A P60 gives an overview of the whole tax year.

 Your P60 can’t be used instead of a P45 when starting a new job.
 If you haven’t received a P45, your new place of work may have another form you can fill in instead.

 Do you get a P60 if you're self-employed?